seanox/aspect-js/README.md

 # Features
 - Easy integration in markup and JavaScript
 - Lightweight implementation (requires no additional frameworks)
+  the plan: 256kB maximum for all
 - Component based architecture
 - Modularization (supports imports at the runtime)
 - Event handling